 (a) didactic coursework in assessment, intervention, and applied skills; and

 (b) a practicum experience in which students learn and apply clinical skills under the supervision of experienced clinicians.
 Practicum sites are selected by the student in the spring semester of the first year for a start date in the mid or late summer after the first year.
 Practicum placements typically include 15 hours per week for 10-12 months, or a minimum of 450 hours.
 Some examples of practicum sites in which we have placed students in recent years:

 The following research and methods courses are required of all graduate students:

 PSY 5810 Research Statistics and Methodology I

 PSY 6030 Research Practicum

-* Note: We advise students to take the Cognitive Assessment course unless there is a specific reason to take the Clinical Neuropsychology course.
+* Note: We advise students to take PSY 6860 - Cognitive Assessment unless there is a specific reason to take PSY 6870 - Clinical Neuropsychology.
 Please consult with the Director of Clinical Training.